BYLAWS OF THE OGDENSBURG PUBLIC LIBRARY

 - The business and affairs of the Ogdensburg Public Library shall be managed and conducted by a Board of Trustees that shall number at least nine (9), appointed by the mayor of the City of Ogdensburg and with the advice of the then constituted Library Board of Trustees.
 Each appointment shall be for a term of five years.
 Trustees must be legal residents of the City of Ogdensburg.

 - The term of members of the Board shall end on December 31st of the fifth year following appointments unless the Trustee shall have resigned or otherwise terminated membership on the Board.
+Starting in 2022, two trustees shall have terms expiring in years 2022, 2023, 2024 and 2025, and one trustee shall have a term expiring in 2026.
 The tenure of members of the Board shall be limited to two (2) consecutive terms of five years each.

-- Vacancies which occur for reasons other than expiration of the term of office of a trustee shall be filled for the balance of the unexpired term of office by the Board by majority vote of the remaining Trustees after nominations as provided for in these Bylaws.
+- At the November meeting, all trustees eligible for an additional term shall indicate their interest.
+The Board will review the trustee’s past service and, by majority vote, recommend reappointment for another term.
+Vacancies which occur for reasons other than expiration of the term of office of a trustee shall be filled for the balance of the unexpired term of office by the Board by majority vote of the remaining Trustees after nominations as provided for in these Bylaws.

-- Any Trustee who fails to attend three (3) consecutive regular meetings of the Board without reasonable excuse shall be deemed to have resigned as a Trustee, and the vacancy shall be filled at the next regular meeting as hereinafter provided.
+- Any Trustee who fails to attend three (3) consecutive regular or committee meetings of the Board without reasonable excuse, or who has not completed twelve (12) hours of trustee education within the past twelve (12) months shall be deemed to have resigned as a Trustee, and the vacancy shall be filled at the next regular meeting as hereinafter provided.

 - When vacancies exist, the Chairperson of the Board shall appoint a Nominating Committee consisting of two members of the Board who shall designate a slate of nominees.